Kamusya/R-projects/README.md

 # R-projects
-This is a road the beginner in R.
+This is a road of the beginner in R.